 17. MY HOUSE IS UNDER CONSTRUCTION AND ONLY PARTIALLY COMPLETE.
 WHY AREN'T YOU WAITING UNTIL IT IS COMPLETE TO ASSESS ME?

-The City assesses all real estate as it is on January 1 of each year.
-New construction that is not fit for occupancy is assessed at a value reflecting an estimated percentage of completion as of January 1 (e.g. 25%, 50%, 75%).
-Upon completion, a supplemental assessment may be issued effective the last day of the month in which the property’s construction was determined to be complete.
+The City assesses all real estate as it is on January 1st of each year.
+New construction that is not fit for occupancy is assessed at a value reflecting the percentage of completion as of January 1 (e.g. 50%, 75%, etc.).
+Upon completion, it is assessed at its full value at the end of the month of completion.